 On Stage Maple 7A Wood Tip Drum Sticks

 On Stage are not known for their drum sticks.
-In fact, they only recently began producing them after many years making their reputation manufacturing largely well-regarded microphone stands.
+They only recently began producing them after many years of making their reputation manufacturing largely well-regarded microphone stands.
 They have also chosen to enter the drum stick marketplace at the budget end and their Maple 7A Wood Tip sticks are pretty representative of what they’re offering.

 These Maple 7A sticks from On Stage have been carefully crafted from this most versatile of wood products to always feel just right in your hands and to provide you the expressive range you need as you shift from piece to piece during your performance.
 Whereas oak may be too brute a force for a ballad, maple is just what the doctor ordered.
 It will also allow you to transition to a more forceful number without having to change sticks, saving you time and allowing you to concentrate on your performance and not your equipment.

 On Stage sells their Maple 7A sticks in packs of 12 pairs each.
 When you break it down price-wise you’ll be paying less than a buck a stick.
 Compare that to other sticks that will cost 10 times as much and you begin to understand why these On-Stage drum sticks have made such an impression in so short a time.